etkayapar/BIOR93_phylo_2024/README.md

 ### [Tutorials](./Tutorials/)

-Here are deposited the instructions for the assignments and exercises.
+Here are deposited the instructions for the exercises and the module assignment.

  (1) [Learn to generate datasets](./Tutorials/DatasetManipulation/)